ahimta/speed-dial-quantum/README.md

 - Keyboard shortcuts only work when the page is focused (because a content script is used)
 - `Alt` shortcuts don't work properly on Firefox Windows:sweat_smile:
-- Watching files seems to stop after a couple of minutes:sweat_smile:

 ## Todo